Inspired by The Contemporary

-These elegant free flowing designs were inspired by the natural ripples that can be found on sand after water has passed over it.
-They cast delicate shadows against the golden sheen of the beach, shimmering in the light.
+These elegant free flowing designs were inspired by the natural ripples found on sand after water has passed over it.

-On a particularly memorable holiday, Sheila found the captivating motion of the water as she looked out to sea to have a very calming effect.
+On a particularly memorable holiday, Sheila found the constant motion of the water very calming as she looked out to sea.

 A beautiful collection full of love with hearts crafted in silver with red enamel, yellow and rose gold.
 This jewellery is reversible, choose which side of the little hearts you wish to reveal.

 Growing up in Orkney Scotland, the shoreline has given Sheila a life long interest in the natural forms of rocks and pebbles.
 Whilst at Art College in Edinburgh in the mid 1960's, she found a lapidary club to cut and polish some of the shoreline stones she had collected.
 The first piece of jewellery Sheila ever made was a ring set with Iona marble, which she had cut from a pebble.

 Inspired by the movement, harmony and balance of music in its infinite forms and moods.

 This design was inspired by the ever moving motion of the tides in the Pentland Firth between Orkney and Caithness.
 Flowing interlocking filaments in silver and gold echo the strength and timeless motion of the tide.